ethereum/sharding/docs/doc.md

 The shards are run on a simple longest-chain-rule proof of stake system, where the stake is on the main chain (specifically, inside the VMC).
 All shards share a common validator pool; this also means that anyone who signs up with the VMC as a validator could theoretically at any time be assigned the right to create a block on any shard.
 Each shard has a block size/gas limit of O(c), and so the total capacity of the system is O(c^2).

-Most users of the sharding system will run both (i) either a full (O(c)) or light (O(log(c))) node on the main chain, and (ii) a "shard client" which talks to the main chain node via RPC (assumed to be trusted because it's also running on the user's computer) and can be used as a light client for any shard, as a full client for any specific shard (the user would have to specify that they are "watching" a specific shard) or as a validator node.
-In all cases, the storage and computation requirements for a shard client will also not exceed O(c).
+Most users of the sharding system will run both (i) either a full (O(c) resource requirements) or light (O(log(c)) resource requirements) node on the main chain, and (ii) a "shard client" which talks to the main chain node via RPC (assumed to be trusted because it's also running on the user's computer) and can be used as a light client for any shard, as a full client for any specific shard (the user would have to specify that they are "watching" a specific shard) or as a validator node.
+In all cases, the storage and computation requirements for a shard client will also not exceed O(c) (unless the user chooses to specify that they are watching _every_ shard; block explorers and large exchanges may want to do this).

 ### Constants